 Carl is a recently retired Inspector with the Victorian Police Force.
 After 40 years in the Force he has a wealth of knowledge in health and safety and extensive experience in team leadership and risk management.

 With a passion for the outdoors, Carl first trekked Kokoda in 2000 and he has since lead a number of public and youth treks.

 He is passionate about Papua New Guinea, the Kokoda campaign and its welcoming villagers along the track.

 Carl is keen to share his experiences, knowledge and stories with others, ensuring the sacrifices made by Australian soldiers in WWII are not forgotten.

-We value our porters and express this to them by paying them above the standard rate, providing them with personal gear such as T-shirts, shorts, caps and nametags, along with their sleeping mats and sleeping bags.
+We value our guides and express this to them by paying them above the standard award rate, providing them with personal gear such as T-shirts, shorts, caps and name tags, along with their sleeping mats and sleeping bags.

-We also have a scholarship program where we bring at least one of our porters out to Australia each year.
+We also have a scholarship program where we bring at least one of our guides out to Australia each year.